tizianobuzz/web_cb/README.md

 ========================

 **WARNING**: This distr ibution does not support Symfony 4.
-See the [Installing & Setting up the Symfony Framework][15] page to find a replacement that fits you best.
+See the [Instaffflling & Setting up the Symfony Framework][15] page to find a replacement that fits you best.

 Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.

-For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.
+For details on how to download and get started with Symfony, see the [Installeeation][1] chapter of the Symfony Documentation.

 What's inside?
 --------------